thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 Or, more specifically, let's make a camera entity, and then constrain it to follow the ship around.
 Because there previously hasn't been any entity with the Camera property, the framework is defaulting to its default rendering behavior, which is just to look at the upper-left corner of the Place at all times.

-To add a camera, open PlaceDefault.ts and add this method:
+To add a camera, open PlacePlanet.ts and add this method:

 	static cameraEntity(placeSize: Coords): Entity
 	{